HowToRts/HowToRts.github.io/_posts/2014-01-10-continuum-crowds.md

 Of course, I could be totally wrong, these are just my thoughts!

-Next up I'll look in to some of these avoidance behaviours, possibly using [ideas from Starcraft 2s Pathing], or from .
+Next up I'll look in to some of these avoidance behaviours, possibly using [ideas from Starcraft 2s Pathing].

 [ideas from Starcraft 2s Pathing]: /2014/01/06/pathing-literature-review.html#starcraft-ii-pathing